qchen3301/Notes-On-Java/README.md

 }
 ```

 The `class` is the most basic "unit" of Java.
 A Java file may have more than one `class` but it can only have one `public class`.
 Each `public class` of a Java file must be the same name as the file.
-The code block above must be named `Sample.java`, por ejemplo.
+Por ejemplo, the code block above must be in a file named `Sample.java`

 An `object` descends from a `class`.
 When a program is run, it creates `object`s based on the parameters set by a `class`.
 Every `object` created from a class is called an `instance` of that class.

-`Class`es must be *imported* in order to be used by Java programs, and are by convention imported at the very top of the program, before any other declarations.
+`Class`es must be *imported* in order to be used by Java programs, and are by convention imported at the very top of the program file, before any other declarations.

 ### Naming conventions in general
 `variables` begin with lowercase and follow camelCase.